 5. Communicating effectively.
 Organizations should staff their change management teams with strong verbal and written communicators.
 Team members should be empathetic but persistent.

-Time constraints and financial concerns persuade many organizations to push organizational change management to the backburner or underestimate how difficult change can be.
-The truth is, an on-time and on-budget ERP implementation is not necessarily a successful one unless it brings measurable business benefits, helps your organization achieve its long-term goals.
+Time constraints and financial concerns cause many organizations to push organizational change management to the backburner.
+However, an on-time and on-budget ERP implementation is not necessarily a successful one unless it brings measurable business benefits and helps your organization achieve its long-term goals.